gavinlyonsrepo/Arduino_Clock_1/README.md

 Current Consumption:

-1. 27mA, On with LEDs on Nokia LCD set to min.
+1. 40mA, Unit On with LEDs on Nokia LCD set to max.
-2. 25mA, Nokia LCD sleep mode On.
+2. 26mA, Unit On with LEDs on Nokia LCD set to min.
-3. 18mA, Atmega328p Sleep mode On.
+3. 24mA, Above with Nokia LCD sleep mode On.
-4. 40mA, On with LEDs on Nokia LCD set to max.
+4. 15mA, Above with Atmega328p  (Unit) Sleep mode On.

 Schematic
 ---------------------------